tanyagupta0201/DS-And-Algo/README.md

     4. Note: Do not create a new directory if already exists.
     5. Writing the author's name and the date modified is a must (Write it as a multiline comment in your code).
     6. Filename should be meaningful.
-    7. Path of your code: /Programming Language/codeName.extension (For example: /Python/Palindrome.py).
-    8. Don't spam it will be rejected immediately.
+    7. Don't spam it will be rejected immediately.
 ***

 ## Steps For Contribution